jenna-tb-ekwealor/meep_lab/content/post/2023-05-29_SWUtah/index.md

 title: "Field work in SW Utah"
 date: 2023-05-29T18:15:21-07:00

+gallery_item:
+- album: utahalbum
+  image: Redsands.jpeg
+  caption: I was there just after Mardi Gras and decorations were still up.

 ---

 The Rothfels and Rushworth Labs headed to SW Utah for 10 days of fieldwork in the deserts and the mountains.